COVID-19 is a new illness that can affect your lungs and airways. It's caused by a virus called coronavirus.

 Staffordshire County Council

 There is a lot of information available on the Staffordshire County Council website.
-This includes information about financial support for individuals or community groups, support for your business, information about mental health and wellbeing and much more.
+This includes information about financial support for individuals or community groups, information about mental health and wellbeing and much more.

 Local district and borough councils